arminDev/SwiftUITouchHandling/README.md

 **This means that SwiftUI views that are partially transparent can't easily be mixed with UIKit, as they still block touch handling for whatever they overlay.**

 Or maybe there's a way?

+Update:
+I updated the code with workaround solution using
+* `override func point(inside point: CGPoint, with event: UIEvent?) -> Bool {`